tkhyn/django-extra_keywords/README.rst

 Usage
 -----

-Simply add ``'extra_keywords'`` to your INSTALLED_APPS after having installed the package with the method of your choice.
-Note that it does not make any sense to have this application installed in production.
+Simply add ``'extra_keywords'`` to your ``INSTALLED_APPS``.
+Note that it does not make any sense to have this application installed in production and that it may only used in a development settings module.

 Then, you can: